KozyWhiskey/NightfallMUD/README.md

 NightfallMUD is a foundational engine for a classic text-based RPG, reimagined with modern web technologies.
 This project blends the depth of traditional MUDs with the usability and intuitive interface of a modern web application.

 The entire codebase is written in TypeScript, with a Node.js backend powering the game logic and a React frontend for the user interface.
-The project is architected using a scalable Command Pattern on the backend to make adding new features clean and manageable.
+The project is architected using a scalable Command Pattern on the backend and a global Zustand store on the frontend to make adding new features clean and manageable.

 ### Core Features Implemented
-* **Persistent World:** All account, character, item, and mob data is saved in a PostgreSQL database, so progress is never lost.
+* **Persistent World:** All account, character, item, and mob data is saved in a PostgreSQL database.
 * **Secure Account System:** Full user registration and login flow using password hashing (`bcrypt`) and session management with JSON Web Tokens (JWT).
 * **Class-Based Characters:** Players create characters by choosing from one of six distinct classes, each with unique starting stats.
 * **Strategic, Round-Based Combat:** Combat resolves in 3-second "ticks," where players and mobs queue actions.
 This includes automatic aggression from hostile mobs.
-* **Player-Driven Progression:** A full leveling-up system where players gain XP, level up, and manually assign attribute points to customize their character's growth.
+* **Player-Driven Progression:** A full leveling-up system where players gain XP and manually assign attribute points.
 * **Functional Equipment System:** A complete inventory and equipment system.
 Players can `equip` and `unequip` items, which directly modify their effective stats in combat.
 * **Modern Interactive UI:**
-    * The UI is broken into logical panels for stats, equipment ("Avatar"), and inventory ("Backpack").
+    * A three-column layout with tabbed side panels for organized information display.
-    * Players can interact via both classic text commands and clickable UI elements (for movement, attacking, getting items, etc.).
+    * Panels for `Vitals`, `Attributes`, `Equipped` items, `Backpack`, and a static `Map`.
-    * A "hover-for-stats" tooltip system displays detailed item information.
+    * Players can interact via both classic text commands and clickable UI elements.
-    * A global header provides easy access to key actions like logging out.
+    * "Hover-for-stats" tooltips on inventory and equipped items.

 ## Built With

-* **Frontend:** React, Vite, TypeScript
+* **Frontend:** React, Vite, TypeScript, Zustand
 * **Backend:** Node.js, Express.js, TypeScript, `ws` (WebSockets)
 * **Database:** PostgreSQL with Prisma (Next-generation ORM)
 * **Authentication:** `bcrypt` (password hashing), `jsonwebtoken` (JWTs)